Cross-Platform Games and Why They Are So Important

-This is the dream which some contemporary developers and game directors are chasing.
+Imagine a world where gaming destroys the rigid (and often harmful) borders that separate players.
+This is the dream that some contemporary developers and game directors are chasing.

-Since so many gamers are playing the same games nowadays, many believe that they should be able to populate the same online networks.
+Since so many gamers are playing the same titles nowadays, many believe that they should be able to populate the same online networks.
 In other words: people should be able to play online games with their friends, regardless of platform.

 This is a more practical point and has nothing to do with the games or gamers themselves.